Techgethr/somniapulse/README.md

 - **Incentive-Based Slashing**: If no staking, slash from accumulated incentives
 - **Configurable Percentage**: Owner sets slashing percentage (0-100%)
 - **Validator Rewards**: Valid validators receive slashed amounts as rewards

+## 💰 Incentive System

+The improved incentive system is now more flexible and adaptable to different networks:

+### IncentiveConfig.sol
+A new contract that allows network-specific configuration of incentives:
+- **Metric-specific rewards**: Different rewards for different metric types
+- **Proportional vs Fixed rewards**: Choose between proportional rewards (based on value) or fixed rewards
+- **Frequency limits**: Prevent abuse by limiting how often metrics can be reported
+- **Weighting system**: Assign different weights to different metrics
+- **Network-specific configurations**: Each network can have its own incentive rules

+### Incentive Calculation
+The new system calculates incentives using multiple factors:
+1. **Base Incentive**: Configured reward for each metric type
+2. **Reputation Bonus**: Based on the device's validation history
+3. **Consistency Bonus**: Rewards for consistent reporting
+4. **Staking Bonus**: Additional rewards for staked devices

+### Network Adaptability
+Each network (testnet, mainnet) can have its own incentive configuration, making the system adaptable to different use cases and economic models.

 ## 🏗️ Modular Architecture